konst-int-i/cgx/README.md

 # cgx

-Implementation of ICLR 2023 Workshop paper: "CGXplain: Rule-Based Deep Neural Network Explanations Using Dual Linear Programs"
+Implementation of ICLR 2023 Workshop paper: [CGXplain: Rule-Based Deep Neural Network Explanations Using Dual Linear Programs](https://openreview.net/pdf?id=bHbf5-nE8N)

-Accepted at ICLR Workshop on Trustworthy ML for Healthcare (TML4H).
+Accepted at ICLR Workshop on Trustworthy ML for Healthcare ([TML4H](https://sites.google.com/view/tml4h2023/home?authuser=0)).

 ## Setup
 Run the CLI commands to install required dependencies.
-Note that this setup requires `homebrew`
+Note that this setup requires `conda`, but we recommend using [`mamba`](https://mamba.readthedocs.io/en/latest/installation.html) for a faster installation.

 ```shell
 conda env create -f environment.yml
 conda activate cgx
 ```

-Note that we recommend using [`mamba`](https://mamba.readthedocs.io/en/latest/installation.html) for a faster installation.

 ## Basic Usage

 Train a basic neural network.
 We currently support tensorflow, but plan to add PyTorch support soon.
-We provide some training utils, but any `tensorflow` model can be used.
+We provide some training utils, but any `tensorflow` model can be used to extract rules from.

 ### Pedagogical Example